parsleyhealth/recruiting/frontend-engineer-interactive/README.md

 * This is a **single-page application**.
 There shouldn't be page reloads between screens.
-* It would be nice to see your stage as your work through the form.

 ### Time limits

-Please spend **no more than 3-hours** on this test.
-If you can't make it perfect in that time, don't worry, just send me what you've accomplished.

 Please turn in your results within **72-hours** of the prompt being given.
 If that falls during the weekend, then please turn it in by Monday.